tendermint/liquidity/x/liquidity/spec/05_begin_block.md

 ## Reinitialize executed pool batch to next liquidity pool batch

 Reinitialize executed `PoolBatch` for the next batch.
-The Reinitialization process includes the following actions:
+The reinitialization process includes the following actions:

 - Increase state `BatchIndex` of the batch
 - Reset state `BeginHeight` as current block height